City of Parramatta Council is resuming its virtual citizenship ceremony program.

-The ceremonies are held at Riverside Theatres and hosted by the Lord Mayor of Parramatta.
+City of Parramatta’s virtual ceremonies are hosted by the Lord Mayor of Parramatta.

-Council aims to host individuals who are City of Parramatta residents at all our ceremonies.
+Council aims to host individuals who are City of Parramatta residents at all of our ceremonies.

-The Department of Home Affairs advises that clients are required to wait up to 12 months to be invited to attend an Australian Citizenship Ceremony and be presented with your Australian Citizenship certificate, however if you are a resident of the City of Parramatta the wait time is generally 3–9 months.
+The Department of Home Affairs advises that applicants are required to wait up to 6 months to be invited to attend an Australian Citizenship Ceremony and be presented with your Australian Citizenship certificate, however if you are a resident of the City of Parramatta the wait time is generally 3–6 months.

-During the time you will wait to be invited to attend an Australian Citizenship ceremony, the Department of Home Affairs advises that citizenship assessment continues.
+During the time an applicant waits to be invited to attend an Australian Citizenship ceremony, the Department of Home Affairs advises that citizenship assessment continues.
 If there are changes to the person’s individual circumstances during this period which affect their application the wait time can be impacted.

-Once a candidate receives a letter from the Department of Home Affairs advising Australian Citizenship has been approved you must:
+Once an applicant receives a letter from the Department of Home Affairs advising Australian Citizenship has been approved they must: